engtuncay/engtuncay.github.io/svelte/svelte-01-core.md

 So far, we've dealt exclusively with internal state — that is to say, the values are only accessible within a given component.

 In any real application, you'll need to pass data from one component down to its children.
 To do that, we need to declare properties, generally shortened to 'props'.
-In Svelte, we do that with the export keyword.
-Edit the Nested.svelte component:
+In Svelte, we do that with the `export keyword`.
+Edit the `Nested.svelte` component:

 ```js
 <script>